mster3313/Digital-Clock-C/README.md

 # Digital-Clock-C
-A simple digital clock implemented using C language.
+A simple digital terminal clock implemented using C language.
 Using -C option clock can have different colours.

 ## On Linux